Walking closely with God allows us to see and hear with His eyes and ears. Miracles can happen when we're walking with Him.

 Dave Morkin said that one day there came a representative to one of the officials of that church, carrying with him a bundle which later turned out to have cash in it.
 And he said, “We represent the refugees that came down from the north, and we know that you want to rebuild this church.
 And so, we’ve taken up an offering, and I’m here to present it on behalf of these folk, homeless people, refugees from up north.

 When the money was counted, our brother Morkin said, it amounted to the equivalent of $8,000 US dollars: a monumental amount from people who had nothing.
 And so, the official asked the obvious question: “How could you get this much money together?
 You don’t have anything!”
-And the man who had brought the gift said, “Well, we had nothing but the clothes on our backs.
+And the man who had brought the gift said, “Well, when we came here we had nothing but the clothes on our backs.
 And some of us have been able to start up life again and we’ve had a little blessing.
 And so, we got together and we thought, “Well, we started once with nothing.
 It won’t hurt to start all over again with nothing, and so here it is.”
 Out of their deep poverty, they abounded to the riches of liberality.
 An index of whether you know the Lord and are walking close to Him is whether or not you’re willing to give Him your best.

 Dear Father, today, O may we walk close enough to Thee so that our lives are right and our hearts are open, and our approach to other people’s needs is generous.
 Amen.